 Regrettably, during the last 40 years or so, the composition of atap has degraded from being 100 percent composed of finger millet; to being composed of a mixture of finger millet-sorghum-cassava; then to sorghum-cassava; and increasingly, lately, it just consists of cassava.

-Sorghum, as well, which, according to scientists (Ebiyau and Oryokot 2001), was introduced into Uganda in AD 350, has become the third most important cereal crop in Uganda, likely because of its ability to tolerate and produce good yields even in unfavorable weather conditions, such as in drought.
+Sorghum, according to scientists (Ebiyau and Oryokot 2001), was introduced into Uganda in AD 350 and has become the third most important cereal crop in Uganda, likely because of its ability to tolerate and produce good yields even in unfavorable weather conditions, such as in drought.